 Blue Ridge Parkway: North Carolina & Virginia

 The Blue Ridge Parkway spans 469 miles from the North Carolina border with Tennessee northeast through Virginia in the Blue Ridge Mountain section of the Appalachian Mountains.
-The stretch of the highway we drove in the summer of 2015 was from Asheville, North Carolina to Tennessee, before continuing on through the Smoky Mountains to Gatlinburg and Pigeon Forge, Tennessee (a total spectacle of attractions that includes amusement parks like Dollywood).
+The stretch of the highway we drove in the summer of 2015 was from Asheville, North Carolina to Tennessee.
+We continued on through the Smoky Mountains to Gatlinburg and Pigeon Forge, Tennessee.
+Pigeon Forge is a spectacle of attractions that includes amusement parks like Dollywood.
 Read more about the drive in our article Blue Ridge Parkway: What to Expect.

 Annapolis is a 45-minute drive east of Washington, DC.
 While it’s not quite on the way from Florida to DC, the capital of Maryland is well worth visiting.
-We frequently take day trips to Annapolis from Washington and have taken our parents there during their respective visits from Australia and Florida.
+We frequently take day trips to Annapolis from Washington.
+We took our parents there during their respective visits from Australia and Florida.

 Annapolis has a lovely historic center with a lot of good restaurants, cafes and ice cream shops.
-A visit to the US Naval Academy is a major highlight, where you can walk around the grounds of a picturesque campus on the water.
-After taking in the beautiful campus you can stroll around the Maryland State House, the oldest state capital building in the US, which has been continuously in use since 1772.
+A visit to the US Naval Academy is one major highlight.
+Tour the grounds of the picturesque campus for military cadets.
+The Maryland State House is the oldest state capital building in the US, continuously in use since 1772.

 Disclosure: This post contains some affiliate links.
 If you book a hotel via these links, we receive a small commission.
 It costs you nothing extra, and it helps maintain this website.
 If you decide to book through them, we greatly appreciate it and thank you.